DenverEllis/DenverEllis/README.md

 ### Hi there 👋

-If you are a potential employer checking to see how often I commit to GitHub, you should know most of my commits go to my companies private Bitbucket repositories.
+If you are a potential employer checking to see how often I commit to GitHub, you should know most of my commits go to my company's private Bitbucket repositories.
 If you are interested in some of the projects I've worked on, feel free to ask!

-🔭 A personal project I’m currently working on is a low level rendering engine written in Rust.
+🔭 A personal project I’m currently working on is a low-level rendering engine written in Rust.
 Inspiration was gathered from another project here on GitHub called TinyRender.

 🤔 I’m currently thinking about whether or not I should start blogging.
 I kinda want to and it looks cool so this might be a yes situation...

-📫 You can reach me at my personal website.
-The site has links to other avenues to reach me and can be found at dsellis.xyz
+📫 You can reach me at my website.
+The site has links to other avenues to reach me and can be found at [dsellis.xyz](https://dsellis.xyz).
 <!--
 **DenverEllis/DenverEllis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.